SamHulme1/station_c4t/README.md

 1. On some of the forms you can sometimes submit them without all the data being entered.
 This occurs for the password field where I wanted to use the flask wtf equal to validation.
 However, to login you still have to have the correct username and password.

+2. The dropdown for the colour selector stopped working but I didn't have enough time to figure out what went wrong with it.

+3. CSS stlye bugs that I didn't have time to polish out

 ---
 ## Credits